bhdresh/open-webui-functions/README.md

 The goal is to expand Open WebUI’s potential by enabling AI-driven tools, utilities, and workflows, improving user experience and efficiency.

-### 1. Stock analysis using AI agent for stocks listed on BSE and NSE
+### 1. Stock analysis using AI function for stocks listed on BSE and NSE

 #### Description :
 This AI-powered chat agent analyzes user queries in real time to identify stock-related discussions.
 If a query pertains to stock analysis, the agent extracts the company name, retrieves the ticker symbol, and performs a detailed evaluation.
 This includes: